 |Need to sign up/sign in||No need to sign up/sign in|

 |You can control who exactly can access your board and know who makes which changes||Anyone with the link (and password if it is enabled) can access your board.

 |Perfect for sharing confidential information||All board content is shared publicly and available for changing by anyone with the link (and password if it is enabled)|

 |Occasional users can have access to a team

 to a particular public board

 |Available on Consultant, Business, Enterprise plans||Available on Team, Consultant, Business, Enterprise, and Education Plans|

 |$3 per user on Consultant, Business plans||Free|

-As you can see, public access to a board gives you the opportunity to immediately start a collaboration session with all people who have the board link, so feel free to invite Guest Editors for a workshop or a brainstorm session.
+Public access to a board gives you the opportunity to immediately start a collaboration session with all people who have the board link, so feel free to invite Guest editors for a workshop or a brainstorm session.